BayashiPascal/GSet/README.md

   272 | double* v = GSetPop(set);
 ```

-These tricks come at the expense of otherwise useless assignments and tests, and the user should ponder the loss in performance against the gain in security.
+These tricks come at the expense of otherwise useless assignments and tests plus the memory cost of the member `t`, and the user should ponder the loss in performance against the gain in security.

 ## 3.3 Iterators